nitishspatkar/nitishspatkar.github.io/README.md

 <br>
 *   Teaching Requirements Engineering at bachelor's level (substitute).
 *   Managing several projects with our industry partners.
+*   Working as a teach coach for 1st and 2nd semester student project and guiding students through the RUP process
+*   Working as an Agile coach for 3rd and 4th semester student projects and guiding students through the agile process
-*   Supervising bachelor and master thesis and guiding students through the whole process of problem identification and proposing, and validating a solution.
+*   Supervising 5th and 6th semester (i.e., bachelor thesis) student projects and guiding students through the whole process of problem identification and proposing, and validating a solution.
 *   Preparing project proposals to acquire funding.

 **University of Bern**, as a **Research assistant**
 <br>
 February 2018-February 2022
 <br>
 *   Supervising several bachelor and master thesis and guiding students through the whole process of problem identification and proposing and validating a solution.
 * Worked as a tutor and successfully conducted a semester long software development project for four consecutive years.
 Each year, about 50 students in a team of 4-5 built a web application from scratch and I supervised their progress.

 **ActiDo GmbH, Paderborn**, as a **Web developer**